Academic / work background »

-To view John's paper (co-authored with Jane Wilberding) "Biennial State Industry Employment Forecasts: Chemical Manufacturing and Administrative and Support Services", click here.
+View John's paper (co-authored with Jane Wilberding) "Biennial State Industry Employment Forecasts: Chemical Manufacturing and Administrative and Support Services".
+The paper was produced for the required economic development specialization course, UPP 530.

 What is your academic and work background?
 What did you do before enrolling in the MUPP program at UIC?